 Fund characteristics evident in recent performance

 While there are significant advantages to the simplicity of this fund range, there are also some aspects investors should be aware of.
-Firstly, although exposure to bonds has historically had a dampening effect on the more volatile returns from shares (generally because bonds can weather recessions better than equities), this hasn’t been the experience over the past year.
-Both bonds and shares have fallen and, unusually, bonds have fallen more than shares, which has led to the more bond-heavy LifeStrategy funds declining more than the ones mostly or wholly devoted to equities.
+Firstly, although exposure to bonds has historically had a dampening effect on the more volatile returns from shares (generally because bonds can weather recessions better than equities), this hasn’t been the experience in recent years.
+With bonds struggling, the more bond-heavy LifeStrategy funds have at times declined in value more than the ones mostly or wholly devoted to equities.

 The reason for this was the dramatic shift in inflation expectations and the anticipation of much higher interest rates necessary to curb price rises.
 This meant a significant ‘reset’ in the value of almost all assets to provide investors with the higher return they demand from a different outlook.
 The higher inflation and interest rates go, the more investors require in terms of return from financial markets, and bonds are particularly sensitive to this effect because they typically have a low, fixed level of return.
 It isn’t a problem confined to the LifeStrategy range, it has affected all funds to one degree or another, though adding some more specialist investments for further diversification potentially could have helped.

-Performance has also been hampered by a ‘home bias’ in recent years.
+Performance has also been hampered by a ‘home bias’ over the past decade.
 Although the share component of the funds is global, the funds are for UK investors so there is a bias towards domestic companies.
 It’s about a quarter of the share component of each fund, which is considerably higher that the UK’s weight in major global share indices, which is about 4%.
-The UK market has been a laggard over the past decade, especially versus the dominant US markets, though it has been more resilient in 2022.
-That’s mainly because of its high level of exposure to the recently strong-performing energy sector and the benefits of the weak pound, which has flattered the UK’s overseas earners reporting in sterling.
+The UK market has been a laggard over the past ten years, especially versus the dominant US markets, though it has typically shown more resilience in times of stress.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.